helpfulengineering/project-georges-cpap/docs/testing/procedure.md

 ## Testing the valve

-A video demonstrating testing [can be found here.
-TURN DOWN YOUR VOLUME](https://youtu.be/-pk_lfGOONA)
+A video demonstrating testing is included below.
+TURN DOWN YOUR VOLUME
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-pk_lfGOONA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Connect a soda bottle to your manometer via any means available, and insert the valve into the mouth of the soda bottle.
 Some teflon tape may be necessary to achieve a good seal.